Senior International Correspondent

 Nima Elbagir is an award-winning senior international correspondent for CNN based in London

 At immense personal risk, Elbagir reported on the Ebola outbreak that ravaged West Africa in 2014, going inside Liberia's quarantine zones and exploring the devastation the disease has wrought across both urban and rural communities.
 She was also the first international journalist to report from Chibok, the northern Nigerian village from which over 250 schoolgirls were kidnapped by the terrorist group Boko Haram in 2014.
 Here she was able to interview two young girls who had managed to escape, and who described the ordeal of the capture and the fear they now felt.
+Her continued reporting on the missing schoolgirls contributed to CNN's Peabody Award win in 2015.
 Nearly two years after their abduction, Elbagir and producer Stephanie Busari obtained a 'proof of life' video for some of the kidnapped girls.

 Elbagir also filed several exclusive reports on the story of Yehya Ibrahim, a Sundanese woman sentenced to death for committing apostasy -- interviewing Ibrahim's estranged family and her terrified husband.
 Her work on this story brought the attention of the world to Ibrahim's plight, helping to generate the political pressure which eventually led the Sudanese government to grant her a reprieve.